progenetix/bycon/docs/importers/index.md

   labeling (e.g. "Serous ovarian tumor [Serous papillary adenocarcinoma, metastasized, G2]")
 * time periods (age, followup...) are provided as ISO8601 strings (e.g. `P23Y5M` or `P95D`)

+**Multiple samples or analyses per individual**

+We do not provide an automated mechanism to generate "same individual id for every two samples" or such scenarios, e.g. the frequent case where of tumor + reference pairs or primary tumor + metastasis etc. In such a case one can just create a table for the total number of analyses and then collapse e.g. 2 biosammple / individual ids by using the same values where appropiate and then remove the lines for the non-existing ids from the upstream `individuals.tsv` file (or a duplicate of the `metadata.tsv` if starting from this).

 ### 3. Format the variants table

 Use the provided variants table template to reformat your input data accordingly.